PaulVBelo/LowQualityWebsite/README.md

-# LowQualityWebsite
+# testWebsite
-this is just my poorly done homework, don't mind it
+this is just my homework, don't take the website serously